If you think you’d like to write for Atlantic.Net, you should start by completing our signup form if you haven’t already.

-H2 should be used for major sections of the article.
+H2 should be used for significant sections of the article.

-What-Is articles should avoid the use of code or code blocks (this usage is more prevalent in a How-To article).
-However, if you are highlighting what code related to your topic looks like, then it should be enclosed in a code block.
+What-Is articles should avoid using code or code blocks (this usage is more prevalent in a How-To article).
+However, if you highlight what code related to your topic looks like, it should be enclosed in a code block.

 If referencing code inline, you may use the

 code tag.
 This use should be confined to referring to a portion of code whose form or function is relevant to the topic.
 Bear in mind that the goal of most What-Is articles is not to teach someone how to accomplish a task but to explain in a more general sense a concept related to technology.

 The common heritage of UNIX that many subsequent operating systems share is evident in some of the commands that they all share, such as